CouchCMS/Documentation/src/contents/tags-reference/menu.md

 ### ignore_show_in_menu

-The 'Advanced Settings' of each nested-page has a checkbox labeled 'Show in menu'.<br/>
+The 'Advanced Settings' of each nested-page has a checkbox labeled 'Show in menu'.
-If that is unchecked, the page (an all its child pages) is not included by default in the menu.<br/>
+If that is unchecked, the page (an all its child pages) is not included by default in the menu.
 You can override this by setting 'ignore\_show\_in\_menu' parameter to '1'.

 ```